jakubMitura14/win_app/README.md

 ### 3. Install Required Packages

-1. Install the required packages:
+1. Install the required packages using the requirements.txt file:
    ```
-   pip install flet flet-audio-recorder
+   pip install -r requirements.txt
    ```

-### 4. Audio Requirements for Windows

-On Windows, the audio recorder uses the system's built-in audio recording capabilities, so no additional software is needed.

 ## Running the Application